Table of Contents

-It is still worth noting that whether you choose to walk or use an under-desk elliptical, the true amount of calories you burn depends on the intensity of your effort.
+It is still worth noting that whether you choose to walk or use desk bikes, the true amount of calories you burn depends on the intensity of your effort.
 You can burn more calories if you walk on varying terrain and you can increase your calorie burn on the elliptical by raising your resistance levels.

 Which Works the Upper Body?

-If we were talking about the traditional elliptical machine, then there’s no doubt that that would be the clear winner of this portion.
+If we were talking about the traditional desk workout machines, then there’s no doubt that that would be the clear winner of this portion.
 However, unlike the traditional elliptical trainer, an under-desk elliptical doesn’t come with handles that can help work your upper body.
-By its name, the under-desk elliptical is great for a lower-body workout as you use your feet and legs.
+By its name, the under-desk elliptical is great for a lower-body workout as you use your feet, legs, and other lower body muscles.